Blog

 What changes when you take that seriously

 - The archive survives the members.
 When a kin dies, their contributions remain, attributed, immutable, with a memorial note recorded by the custodian.
 When a kin leaves, their own entries can be archived, returned, or deleted per their stated preference.
-The family memory outlives any single member; it does not pretend otherwise.
+The family memory outlives any single member; it doesn't pretend otherwise.